 For transmitBC, we were approached by industry stakeholders to bring the screen-based industries together for a focused, cross-sectoral workshop involving over 90 participants. transmitBC addressed head-on the looming threats and challenges hovering over film, TV, interactive media and gaming industries.
 This focused event de-prioritized fancy showcases and dinners – putting increased emphasis on getting work done.
 The success of this project brought forward several key insights:

 First, full integration with MG Taylor Social technology could and would change the very nature by which people and social systems interact.

 Second, that it was imperative to the success of Transmission, that we take a step back to fully grasp the potential of these processes and work towards being the most relevant platform for sharing knowledge and delivering actionable outomes in the creative content ecosystem.

 Third, it was clear that Vancouver could and should be the home of Transmission’s next evolution.

 April 11 & 12, 2013 in Vancouver: Engineering the next major Transmission event model.

-This two-day workshop will be composed of 50 (max.) participants, each of whom has actively used Transmission to further their strategic interests.
-The aim of this design session: to build a fresh, result-bearing platform that brings high-level participants together to solve problems that affect all of us and focus on inter-organizational collaboration, actionable outcomes and overall sustainability.
+As part of this exploration process, Fantan held a two-day workshop composed of 50 participants in Vancouver on April 11th and 12th in 2013.
+The aim of the design session: to start looking at the re-invention of transmission.
+Participants worked together to solve problems that affect all of us and focussed on inter-organizational collaboration, actionable outcomes and overall sustainability.